Klikowicz/fetching-data/README.md

 Download the repository

-Unzip the repozitory to a new folder
+Unzip the repository to a new folder

 Open project in Visual Studio Code

 in the project directory recreate folder <node_modules>

-# npm install
+## npm install

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).